What’s so complicated about learning how to make coffee?

 In between, there are questions like “How many grams per cup?” or “Which tastes better: porcelain or paper filters?”

-Many beginners first need guidance to find their favorite among the preparation methods.
+Many novice coffee drinkers first need guidance to find their favorite among the preparation methods.
 Questions about the “perfect” water or the dosage per cup come much later.

 That’s why I’ve taken a different approach to the topic of black coffee.
 In this tutorial, I’ll give you an overview of how to make good coffee and what you’ll get with each preparation method.